Tim Tozer

-Timothy David Tozer (born 1959) is a British businessman, and the former Managing Director of Vauxhall Motors Ltd, also known as General Motors UK Limited.
+Timothy David Tozer (born 1959) is a British businessman, and the former managing director of Vauxhall Motors Ltd, also known as General Motors UK Limited.

 Early life

 He was born in Aldershot, now in the Rushmoor borough of Hampshire.
 He has a younger sister, Antonia.
 He is the son of Lt.Col.
 John Robert Tozer and Penelope Hockley.
 He grew up in Little Easton, near Great Dunmow Essex.
 He gained A-levels in Mathematics, Economics and Geography at Sherborne School, Dorset.

-He attended Loughborough University from 1977–81, studying Business Studies for a Bachelor of Arts.
+He attended Loughborough University from 1977 to 1981, studying Business Studies for a Bachelor of Arts.

 Career

 Rover Group

 He started his career in September 1981 with what became the Rover Group, working originally in finance before moving into sales.
 He became Sales Director for the South (UK) region.
 He left Rover in October 1991 to Join Inchcape plc.

 Mazda

-From 1998-2001 he was Managing Director of Mazda Cars (UK) Limited.
+From 1998 to 2001 he was managing director of Mazda Cars (UK) Limited.
 Mazda has around 130 dealerships across the UK.
 Since November 2015, Mazda UK has a new headquarters in Kent.